warpme/minimyth/gar-minimyth/script/meta/minimyth/files/source/share-readme.txt

     + readme.txt
         This file.
     + changelog.txt
-        A text file containing the changes to MiniMyth.
+        A text file containing a list of changes since the previous stable MiniMyth release.
 Be sure to read the changes before you use the new version as some changes will cause your system to fail during boot.
-        This file is included in 'ram-minimyth-<version>.tar.bz2' and 'nfs-minimyth-<version>.tar.bz2' as well.
+        This file as well as the change logs for earlier versions are included in 'ram-minimyth-<version>.tar.bz2' and 'nfs-minimyth-<version>.tar.bz2'
+        as well.
     + version
         A text file containing the the version of MiniMyth in this directory.
         This file is included in 'ram-minimyth-<version>.tar.bz2' and